BenBrewster/BenBrewster.github.io/Projects.md

 Here's a selection of the projects i've worked on!
 Click on the headings for more detail about each project.

+## [_MIICT_] (miict).

+I'm the primary investigator on MIICT, an EU H2020 project looking to re-design frontline public services to improve access for migrants and refugees.

 ## [_MULTI AGENCY RESPONSES TO HUMAN TRAFFICKING AND MODERN SLAVERY_](phd).

 I'm currently working to finalise my PhD Thesis focusing on the use of multi-agency partnerships to tackle Human Traficking and Modern Slavery in the UK.

 ## [_AEsOP_](aesop).

-With AEsOP (Applied Engagement for Community Particpation) i'm working to design an educational videogame to raise awareness of community policing with groups such as vulnerable groups and children.
+With AEsOP (Applied Engagement for Community Particpation) i worked to design an educational videogame to raise awareness of community policing with vulnerable groups and children.

 ## [_UNITY_](unity).